SummerOfCode2020/ta-time/tuesdays-with-shani-2pm-4pm/README.md

  -Colleen Kingsley - review looping through arrays
  -I get out of work at 2pm, so I may not be able to hop on until 230-245 if that's okay?

+ ## July 21st Attendees

+ Add your name to request a ticket for admittance

+ - Colleen Kingsley
+ - I get out of work at 2pm, so I may not be able to hop on until 230.
+Thank you!